 These days the handshake has become quite common in Cambodia, and is used between Cambodian men or when Cambodian men greet foreigners; generally, however, women still greet foreigners using the traditional Cambodian form of greeting, the sompeyar.

-The traditional Cambodian form of greeting is the sompeyar, a gesture of extreme politeness as well as a sign of respect.
-Typically, the sompeyar is performed with hands placed palms together, fingers pointing up, in front of the body at chest level, and the head is inclined slightly forward as if about to bow.
+The sompeyar is a gesture of politeness and a sign of respect.
+Typically, it is performed with hands placed palms together, fingers pointing up, in front of the body at chest level, and the head is inclined slightly forward as if about to bow.
 When greeting monks, however, the hands should be placed in front of the face, and when paying respects to Buddha (or the king), the hands are put in front of the forehead.
 The sompeyar is always used towards those older than yourself, and is taught to children at an early age.

-Cambodians are intrigued at the appearance of foreigners, and it is not considered rude to stare quite intently at visitors.
-Local people will also giggle at men with earrings – in Cambodia boys are given an earring in the belief it will help an undescended testicle.
-It’s hard to preserve your personal space in Cambodia, as Cambodians don’t understand why anyone might want to be on their own; as a foreigner, you may find yourself being stared at, or notice that Cambodians deliberately sit near you.
-You needn’t feel disconcerted by this, as it’s just a friendly way of showing attention, and people will soon move on.
+Cambodians are often intrigued at the appearance of foreigners, and it is not considered rude to stare quite intently at visitors.
+Local people may also giggle at men with earrings – in Cambodia boys are given an earring in the belief it will help an undescended testicle.
+It’s worth bearing in mind that displaying anger won’t get you far, as the Khmers simply find this embarrassing.

 Everything you need to know before you set off.

 Book through Rough Guides’ trusted travel partners

 Planning your trip to Cambodia